wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 It comes to the same.
 As long as it leads to enlightenment, what does the wording matter?
 Does it matter whether you pull the cart or push it, as long as it is kept rolling?
-You may feel attracted to reälity at one time and repelled from the false at another; these are only moods which alternate — both are needed for perfect freedom.
+You may feel attracted to reality at one time and repelled from the false at another; these are only moods which alternate — both are needed for perfect freedom.
 You may go one way or another, but each time it will be the right way at the moment; just go whole-heartedly and don’t waste time on doubting or hesitating.
 Many kinds of food are needed to make the child grow; but the act of eating is the same.
 Theoretically, all approaches are good; in practice, and at a given moment, you proceed by one road only.